madelonhulsebos/ComputerVision/README.md

 if it does, identifies and classifies the characters from that license plate.
 To achieve this, three main components are integrated:
 1. License plate detection: Identifies which part of the image, if any, depicts the license plate and extracts it.
-To do so we implemented a variation of Dalal-Trigg's object detector, using a non-linear SVM instead of a linear one and HOG features to represent the input images.
+To do so we implemented a variation of Dalal-Trigg's object detector, using HOG features to represent the input images and a linear SVM for classification.
-2. Character segmentation: Identifies the individual characters in the detected segments.
-We first cropped each license plate segment to a license plate without background.
+2. Character segmentation: Extracts the individual characters from the detected segments.
+We first cropped each license plate segment to remove the surrounding background.
 The characters were extracted afterwards.
-Both subcomponents use contours of the objects in an image to identify whether it is a license plate or characters respectively.
+Both subcomponents use contours of the objects in an image to identify whether it is a license plate or characters, respectively.
-3. Optical character recognition: Classify each character segment to identify which character (A-Z, 0-9) is depicted.
+3. Optical character recognition: Classify each individual character image to identify which character (A-Z, 0-9) is depicted.
 We implemented this component using a 3-layered Convolutional Neural Network.

 Once the system has classified each individual character we concatenated all the character labels